theHostileNegotiator/KWBandage/PatchNotes.md

 	* Decided to remove it so it would only be used in the REALLYDAMAGED state (Below 33% health)
 2. Did not play a seperate animation when EMPed.
 Instead it continued to loop the animation it was in before EMP strike
 	* Other Mech units used the Bored animation.
 This technique was applied
+3. With Adaptive Armor upgraded or used, when destroyed it will use the standard model, with the special ability activated it will still show the Armor effect.
+	* Added new Model Conditions that reference the Rubble Model when DYING with the upgrade or using ability
 #### Harvester
 1. The Tiberium meter on the rear of the Harvesters shows when destroyed, conflicting with the destruction model
 	* Tiberium meter is hidden when destroyed